nikdesu/Cypress-Task-3/README.md

 <!-- TEST REPORTS -->
 ## Test reports
-The HTML Reporter shows you a full report of your tests allowing you to filter the report by browsers, passed tests, failed tests, skipped tests and flaky tests.
-By default, the HTML report is opened automatically if some of the tests failed, otherwise you can open it with the following command.
+This will redirect the output of the npx cypress run command to a file named test-report.txt.
 ```bash
 npx cypress run > test-report.txt
 ```
-This will redirect the output of the npx cypress run command to a file named test-report.txt.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>